ppintosilva/bayes-babies/README.md

 # Bayes Babies
-Learning _Bayesian Statistics_ by doing, the baby way
+Learning _Bayesian Statistics_ by doing, the baby way :baby:

 <img src="sessions/images/bayes-babies.png" alt="A Bayesian baby in the wild" width="275"/>